-There is a game of rule dynamics, Nomic, in which changing the rule is a move.
+There is a game of rule dynamics, Nomic, in which the move is to change the rule of the game.
 Nomic was invented by Peter Suber in 1982 [3].
 The players of the game change the rule of Nomic in playing the game.
 Suber devised Nomic based on the constitutional system of the United States.
-Thus, many rules are strictly set up in the Initial Set of Rules in order to keep changing the rule by promoting unique interpretation of the rules and avoiding conflicts among rules as much as possible.
+Thus, many rules are strictly set up in the Initial Set of Rules in order to keep changing the rule by restraining various interpretations of the rules and by avoiding conflicts among rules as much as possible.
 But this strictness of the Initial Set of Rules causes less changeability.

-In this study we propose Minimum Nomic which is a variant of Nomic in order to study evolution of rule dynamics.
+In the present study we propose Minimum Nomic which is a variant of Nomic in order to study evolution of rule dynamics.
 We modify the rules of the original Nomic in order to increase the changeability but to keep the essence of Nomic.
 The number of initial rules is reduced from 29 of the original to 9.
-Although it is possible to decrease the number to two, like Pure Nomic1, the game come to be likely to stop.
+Although it is possible to decrease the number to two, like Pure Nomic1, the game come to be likely to stop in such too reduced game.
 Accordingly, we revise the Initial Set of Rules taking both the changeability of the rules and the durability of the game into consideration.